sampod76/l2-assernment-7/redme.md

 #  -->  7.
 How can you perform data modification using UPDATE statements?

         To use the UPDATE method, you first determine which table you need to update with UPDATE table_name .
 After that, you write what kind of change you want to make to the record with the SET statement.
 Finally, you use a WHERE clause to select which records to change
+# --> 8.
+What is the significance of the JOIN operation, and how does it work in PostgreSQL?

+        PostgreSQL join is used to combine columns from one (self-join) or more tables based on the values of the common columns between related tables.
+The common columns are typically the primary key columns of the first table and foreign key columns of the second table.